Fact-checked by Vincenza De Falco, Autism & Learning Disabilities Specialist Coach.

 Use Household Items to Finger “Paint” Their Name

 Your child may not yet have advanced to hold a pencil to write on paper.
-While some Autistic children have sensory issues with certain materials like paint, they might use other items like sand or flour to “paint” their name on a surfaceOpens in a new tab. like a counter or a floor.
+While some Autistic children have sensory issues with certain materials like paint, they might use other items like sand or flour to “paint” their name on a surface like a counter or a floor.
 You can use regular household items like sugar, flour, sand, or other things to trace letters or have your child draw pictures.

 Try this: put some newspaper on the floor.
 Then pour a cup of flour onto the paper and spread it into a small circle.
 Then have your child “write” letters in the flour with their finger.
 When they get a feel for writing their name, offer them a pencil and a piece of paper to see if they will try.
 If not, let them “paint” in the flour a few more minutes, or however long it takes.